The 8 best online course platforms (after testing 30+ tools)

 Cons

-Nearly every tool claims to be all-in-one or built for creators.
+Nearly every tool claims to be all-in-one course platform nowadays.
 But once you actually use them, the limitations start to show.
 Hard product limits, hidden costs, or tools that try to do everything and end up doing very little well.

 In this guide, I spent time digging into some of the top-rated course creation platforms individually to understand where they genuinely excel and where they fall short.